k8svisual/vpk/README.md

 #### Schematic tab

-Kubernetes resources associated with a Pod are shown in a schematic similar to the following diagram.
+Kubernetes resources associated with a Pod are shown in a schematic like the following diagram.

 ![schematicTab](https://raw.githubusercontent.com/k8svisual/viewk8s/main/public/images/wow/pic-schematic.png)